uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 ### TRC Honorary Witnesses

 The mandate of the Truth and Reconciliation Commission describes “reconciliation” as an ongoing individual and collective process involving all the people of Canada.
-To help ensure that reconciliation will indeed be ongoing, even after the TRC’s own official work is done, the Commissioners decided early on a public education and advocacy strategy to engage high-profile supporters, each willing to foster the continuing work of public education and dialogue.
+To help ensure that reconciliation will indeed be ongoing, even after the =|TRC=Truth and Reconciliation Commission of Canada=’s own official work is done, the Commissioners decided early on a public education and advocacy strategy to engage high-profile supporters, each willing to foster the continuing work of public education and dialogue.
 We called upon more than seventy of them across the country and internationally, and inducted them as Honorary Witnesses in a public ceremony at each of the National Events.
 Together, they represent accomplished and influential leaders from all walks of life, now serving as ambassadors in educating the broader public about why reconciliation is necessary.
 Most of them, including some who had worked with Aboriginal people in the past, frankly admitted to their own prior gaps in knowledge and understanding of the residential schools system and its continuing legacy.
 They now encourage the broader Canadian public to do what they have done: to learn and to be transformed in understanding and in commitment to societal change.

-Speaking at the Saskatchewan National Event, TRC Honorary Witness and a former member of parliament, the Honourable Tina Keeper, who is also a member of the Norway House Cree Nation, talked about the importance of honouring individual, family, and community relationships and memory, her own emotional involvement in the ratification of the Settlement Agreement, and the struggles surrounding Canada’s apology.
+Speaking at the Saskatchewan National Event, =|TRC=Truth and Reconciliation Commission of Canada= Honorary Witness and a former member of parliament, the Honourable Tina Keeper, who is also a member of the Norway House Cree Nation, talked about the importance of honouring individual, family, and community relationships and memory, her own emotional involvement in the ratification of the Settlement Agreement, and the struggles surrounding Canada’s apology.
 She underscored the strong contributions that Aboriginal peoples have to make to national healing and reconciliation.

 > Yesterday was an incredible opportunity for me personally to let the tears flow, and they flowed all day long.